thenewboston-blockchain/thenewboston-js/docs.md

 ### Working With Blocks

-Any validators main purpose is to validate the transactions that a Bank creates, these transactions are called Blocks.
-All Validators share the `getValidConfirmationBlock` and `getQueuedConfirmationBlock` methods to view the Blocks that a Bank using their services are asking/asked them to validate.
-If you got to Your TNB Account Manager, click on a Validator and then its "confirmations", you will see a list of all the confirmed blocks that Validator proccessed and if you take the "Block Identifier" and pass it as a string to the `getValidConfirmationBlock` method, you will see the in depth details of a Block.
+A validator's main purpose is to validate the transactions that a Bank creates.
+These transactions are called Blocks.
+All Validators share the `getValidConfirmationBlock` and `getQueuedConfirmationBlock` methods to view the blocks that a Bank is asking them to validate.
+If you go to your TNB Account Manager, click on a Validator and then its "confirmations", you will see a list of all the confirmed blocks that the Validator processed and if you take the "Block Identifier" and pass it as a string to the `getValidConfirmationBlock` method, you will see the in depth details of a Block.

 ```ts